Carbodiimide: DIC

-In contrast to DCC, DIC (N,N-diisopropylcarbodiimide) is a liquid.
-Its hydrolysis product, N,N'-diisopropylurea, is soluble in organic solvents.
+In contrast to DCC, DIC (N,N-diisopropylcarbodiimide) is a liquid. the byproduct, N,N'-diisopropylurea, is soluble in organic solvents.

 EDC

 EDC is a water-soluble carbodiimide reagent used for a wide range of purposes.
 Apart from uses similar to those of DCC and DIC, it is also used for various biochemical purposes as a crosslinker or chemical probe.

 CMCT or CMC

 1-cyclohexyl-(2-morpholinoethyl)carbodiimide metho-p-toluene sulfonate is a carbodiimide developed for the chemical probing of RNA structure in biochemistry.